andy23512/blog-zh-tw/source/_posts/tangent-s-collection-of-charachorder-and-forge-faq.md

 ### Compatible languages

 Short answer: CC and Forge devices work with other languages just like any other keyboard.
-Long answer: You could check out {% post_link tangent-s-explanation-to-the-compatible-languages-of-charachorder-one-charachorder-two-and-master-forge my article about the compatible languages of CC1 and M4G %}.
+Long answer: You could check out [my article about the compatible languages of CC1 and M4G](/@andy23512/B116kIdAC).

 ## Master Forge